OOP2018/contacts-lite/README.md

 System.out.println("Bill saved with id "+contact.getId());
 ```

 Finding or querying objects in the database is the most complex operation, since there many ways you might want to "search" for something.
-And the search criteria depend on the type of entity.
+The search criteria depend on the type of entity.

 ORMLite provides a `QueryBuilder` class that can create just about any query.
 This is better than using raw SQL, like "SELECT * from contacts WHERE name LIKE ...", which is error-prone and vulnerable to SQL Injection attacks.